duckietown-ethz/proj-lf-adaptive/README.md

        terminal 1 $ git clone https://github.com/duckietown-ethz/proj-lf-adaptive
        terminal 1 $ cd proj-lf-adaptive

-2. In another terminal, start all the necessary demos:
+2. In the second terminal, start all the necessary demos:
-* demo all_driver and demo all, similarly as you would do for [Unit E-2 Lane following](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/demo_lane_following.html)
+* demo all_driver and demo all, similarly as you would do for [Unit E-2 - Lane following](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/demo_lane_following.html)
- Warning: Before running the following commands make sure that all the old containers from the images dt-duckiebot-interface, dt-car-interface and dt-core are stopped.
+ :heavy_exclamation_mark: **Warning:** Before running the following commands make sure that all the old containers from the images dt-duckiebot-interface, dt-car-interface and dt-core are stopped.
  Start the demo all_driver which builds upon `dt-duckiebot-interface` and gives us all the necessary drivers:

         terminal 2 $ dts duckiebot demo --demo_name all_drivers --duckiebot_name [DUCKIEBOT_NAME] --package_name duckiebot_interface --image duckietown/dt-duckiebot-interface:daffy